promi4s/ocelescope/docs/evaluation/plugin.md

 2. A **visualization function** (`convert_dfg_to_graphviz`) that creates and returns a Graphviz `Digraph` instance representing the DFG, which can later be used to generate images.

-At the end of this evaluation, you should have a **working plugin** that looks like this:
+By the end of this evaluation, you will have a **working plugin** that looks like this:

 <figure markdown="span">
   ![Final DFG discovery Plugin](../assets/evaluation-result.png){width="50%"}